- A level requirements: ABB

 Sedimentary successions are the only archive from which we can accurately decode the Earth’s past.
 Using physical, chemical and biological information we can reconstruct past climates, tectonics and depositional environments.
 This module teaches the fundamental principles of interpreting sedimentary stratigraphy, and develops students’ abilities to recognize sedimentary textures and use them to interpret ancient depositional environments.

 This module builds on the prerequisite module Introduction to Structural Geology and Geological Maps.
 While the module introduces additional structures, emphasis is placed on the spatial, kinematic and temporal relationships between geological structures.
 Strain and stress analysis are developed to a level such that they may be used, as appropriate, to explain the origins of selected geological structures.
 The module considers the geometries of a series of geological structures and stratigraphies displayed on geological maps and how they should be described and analysed with an emphasis on the interpretation of a geological map as an integrated whole.
 A combination of lectures, laboratory work and directed reading are used to deliver the module.
-On campus lectures will be supported by five laboratory based practicals and five online practicals.
-It will be assessed using an online open book theory examination and an online open book practical examination.
+Twenty lectures will be supported by ten laboratory based practicals.
+It will be assessed using a theory examination and a practical examination.

 This module comprises a series of lectures, seminars and practical classes to facilitate students constructing their own learning in the fields of volcanology and geohazards.
 Lectures and guided reading present the scientific, societal, economic and political aspects of volcanic hazards within the wider geohazard context.
 These themes are then explored further through illustrative case studies, guest seminars and practical exercises.